Racial, Economic, & Environmental Justice Research Cluster

 Benjamin Gaydos is a Detroit-based designer and educator.
 Ben has conducted research in design and Benjamin Gaydos is a Detroit-based designer and educator.
 Ben has conducted research in design and anthropology at Virginia Commonwealth University, where he received an MFA in Visual Communication/Design.
 He has presented his work at Rhode Island School of Design (RISD), Harvard University, and MIT’s Media Lab, among other institutions.
 Ben is co-founder and principal of goodgood, a social impact design studio with offices in Boston and Detroit.
 He is founding editor and creative director at Flint Magazine; a producer and designer for Sensate Journal at Harvard University; and the director of the Community Design Studio in Flint.
-Ben is Chair of the Department of Art & Art History and Associate Professor of Design at The University of Michigan – Flint, where he is faculty fellow at the Urban Institute for Racial, Economic, & Environmental Justice.
+Ben is Associate Professor of Design at The University of Michigan – Flint, where he is faculty fellow at the Urban Institute for Racial, Economic, & Environmental Justice.

 Sheryl R. Groden, MSW, PhD